accordproject/techdocs/docs/accordproject-installation.md

 title: Installation
 ---

 To start working on your own Accord Project templates, you should install the Cicero command-line tools.
-This will let you author, parse, and execute your templates.
+This will let you author, parse, and execute Accord Project templates.

 ## Prerequisites